Skip to main content

 A Personal Locator Beacon (PLB) is a radio transmitter that relays an emergency signal to a satellite in case of emergency activation.

-• From the satellite, the received information is relayed to search and rescue teams.
+- From the satellite, the received information is relayed to Search and Rescue volunteers.

-• PLBs do not tell the Search and Rescue Teams what kind of emergency exists.
+- PLBs do not tell the Search and Rescue volunteers what kind of emergency exists.

-• Search teams do not know if they are responding to:
+- Search and Rescue volunteers do not know if they are responding to:

-• All SAR resources are deployed because the type of emergency is unknown.
+- All Search and Rescue resources are deployed because the type of emergency is unknown.

 Going to explore the outdoors?